 Address: Rennbahnstraße 60, 40629 Düsseldorf, Germany

-The Wildpark Grafenberger Wald is one of the best free Düsseldorf tourist attractions for the whole family to enjoy.
+The Wildpark Grafenberger Wald is one of the best free Düsseldorf tourist attractions for the whole family.
 The park, one of the oldest wildlife parks in Germany, spans over 88 acres and is located on the outskirts of the city center in Grafenberg Forest.
 The wildlife park is home to over 100 species of native animals, including boars, deer, and mouflon.

 Kids will love feeding the park’s residents.
-You can either bring apples and carrots or buy special feed from the automatic feeders located throughout the park.
+You can bring apples and carrots or buy special feed from the automatic feeders throughout the park.

 It’s an awesome place to view these beautiful animals in their natural habitats.
 While the deer can become aggressive during mating season, newly installed gates make it possible to view them year-round instead of the park closing for two months as it did previously.

 The park is open daily and year-round, with opening hours varying based on the time of year, and admission is free.
-Since this park has many wild animals roaming around, dogs are not permitted, even if they’re on a leash.
+Since this park has many wild animals roaming around, dogs are prohibited, even on a leash.

 If you enjoy this quiet part of Düsseldorf away from the city center, consider opting for a nearby vacation rental.
 This bright, luxury apartment features three bedrooms, an expansive outdoor patio, and free underground parking.